cljsrn/cljsrn-org/src/index.md

 ### Krell

 [Krell](https://github.com/vouch-opensource/krell) is a stand-alone approach which relies on the standard ClojureScript compiler and tooling to make developing React Native apps simpler and easier.
 Krell uses minimal deps.edn and build.edn config to establish a clean REPL-based workflow, embracing established ClojureScript development idioms.
+There is a [React Native template](https://github.com/joshuamiller/react-native-template-cljs-krell-storybook) that provides a one liner for setting up a modern environment with Krell, ClojureScript, and Storybook.

 ### react-native-figwheel-bridge